Effigy proposal guidelines

 Guidelines for Burning Flipside Effigy and DaFT Lead Proposal

-The Design and Fabrication Team is responsible for the creation and construction of the effigy, which is the centerpiece and ceremonial fire for the event.
+The Design and Fabrication Team (DaFT) is responsible for the creation and construction of the effigy, which is the centerpiece and ceremonial fire for the event.

 Process